Recently married lawyer and husband missing in collapse

 SURFSIDE, Fla.
 (AP) — The remains of 11 people have been found after the collapse of a 12-story beachfront condominium building in Florida, authorities have said.
 The Associated Press has been reporting brief descriptions of the dead and the missing.

 Miami-Dade police released the names and ages late Monday of three men who died in the collapse.
 They said the body of Marcus Joseph Guara, 52, was discovered on Saturday but only identified on Monday.
-Authorities say they found on Monday the remains of Michael David Altman, 50, and Frankie Kleiman, 55, who had recently gotten married.
+Authorities say they found on Monday the remains of Michael David Altman, 50, and Frankie Kleiman, 55.

 On Sunday, police identified the remains of Leon and Christina Oliwkowicz, an elderly couple from Venezuela with ties to Jewish communities in Florida and Chicago.
 They also found the bodies of Luis Bermudez, a young man with muscular dystrophy, and his mother, Ana Ortiz, who were from Puerto Rico.